DevOpsPlayground/Hands-on-with-Hashicorps-Consul/readme.md

   -e 'CONSUL_LOCAL_CONFIG={"skip_leave_on_interrupt": true, "ui": true,  "dns_config": { "allow_stale": false }}' \
   consul agent -server -bind="$(curl -s http://169.254.169.254/latest/meta-data/local-ipv4)" -client=0.0.0.0  -bootstrap
 ```
+Details:

+* `docker run`: run the docker container
+* `-d`: deamon mode
+* `--name consul`: give a human friendly name to our container
+* `--net=host`: use the host's network, will make it easier for our containers to communicate with each other
+* `-p 8500:8500`: link the port 8500 of our container with the port 8500 of our host, so that we can access the consul ui of our host from outside
+* `-e 'CONSUL_LOCAL_CONFIG={"skip_leave_on_interrupt": true, "ui": true,  "dns_config": { "allow_stale": false }}'`: pass some configuration to consul
+* `consul`: we will use the official consul image
+* `agent -server`: we then pass options to our image, here we want to run the agent in server mode
+* `-bind="$(curl -s http://169.254.169.254/latest/meta-data/local-ipv4)"`: bind the consul server to the private IP of our instance to make it easier for all our containers to talk to each other
+* `-client=0.0.0.0`: accept connections from anywhere
+* `-bootstrap`: let the consul server be the only server

 ## Start registrator
 ```bash